pkgcloud/pkgcloud/docs/providers/openstack/storage.md

   metadata: { // key value pairs for the container
     // ...
   },
-  headers: { // response headers when request a container }
+  headers: { // additional request headers when request a container }
 }
 ```